Pearl Bay

 Capricorn Coast

 We found this anchorage to be safe and secure in SW to SE winds, and remained comfortable up to 15 knots.
-Once the wind gets over 15 knots some swell can be felt rolling under your keel on a flooding tide.
+Once the wind gets over 15 knots, some swell can be felt rolling under your keel on a flooding tide.

-Before deciding on this anchorage check the QLD Notice to Mariners to make sure this anchorage is not closed for military operations.
+Before deciding on this anchorage, check the QLD Notice to Mariners to make sure this anchorage is not closed for military operations.

 Approach and Anchoring

 If coming from the south, stay north and east of Delcomyn Island.
 As you approach, your line of sight might make it tempting to cut the corner.
 Beware!
-The water between Delcomyn Island north of Ranken Island is unsurveyed.
-We have seen boats go through here but we can only assume they have local knowledge or are foolhardy.
-Whatever the case little is gained by cutting this corner, so delay your turn to port until clear of Delcomyn's northern shore and fringing rocky ledge.
+The water between Delcomyn Island and north of Ranken Island is unsurveyed.
+We have seen boats go through here, but we can only assume they have local knowledge or are foolhardy.
+Whatever the case, little is gained by cutting this corner, so delay your turn to port until clear of Delcomyn’s northern shore and fringing rocky ledge.

-At this juncture the tide can be quite swift so have your engine going, especially as the high peaks surrounding the bay make the wind fluky.
+At this juncture, the tide can be quite swift, so have your engine going, especially as the high peaks surrounding the bay make the wind fluky.

-Once inside proceed to the anchoring position as indicated on the map taking note of the rocks and poor holding ground as noted.
-When we were here, a catamaran was anchored inside this space, but we saw many boats come into the anchorage and try to anchor in that space to no avail - they just couldn't get their anchors to hold.
+Once inside, proceed to the anchoring position as indicated on the map, taking note of the rocks and poor holding ground as noted.
+When we were here, a catamaran was anchored inside this space, but we saw many boats come into the anchorage and try to anchor in that space to no avail - they just couldn’t get their anchors to hold.

 Don’t go too far west along the beach as swell tends to invade that part of Pearl Bay more so than where we anchored.